titouanc/softarch/assignment1/report.md

 * coincindental cohesion: used as container for various unrelated methods.

 It also has a high coupling, because it directly access an attribute of another object, breaking the encapsulation principle.
+Content coupling

 ### Fish.java